Retirement Retirement Planning

 You may be motivated to quit now because you’re sick of working.
 But have you thought about beyond now?
 If you retire when you’re 50 years old, what does 60 or 70 years old look like to you?

-Have you had time to grow your wealth enough to retire early?
+Have you had time to build your wealth enough to retire early?
 Consider the long-term implications of your decision.
 If being retired for 30 or 40 years sounds scary, then you may want to reconsider your choices.

 Bottom line